-The CE Delft pricing methodology does not yet include environmental prices for depletion of fossil fuels and metals and natural land transformation and hence these environmental impacts are excluded from the scope.
-The contribution of these impacts to the total environmental impact, when expressed in ReCiPe end scores (mPts), is 30%.
+The CE Delft pricing methodology does not yet include environmental prices for depletion of water, fossil fuels and metals and natural land transformation and hence these environmental impacts are excluded from the scope.

 The environmental prices have been calculated for Dutch territory only.
 Many environmental impacts like human toxicity and ecotoxicity are specific to the local context.
 This means that the environmental prices cannot be automatically extrapolated to other regions outside of The Netherlands.
-Due to lack of harmonized, international environmental pricing data, the available Dutch data have been used.